 Shuttles to the Three Sisters Springs boardwalk are available daily but reservations are needed.

 But, the reason why Crystal River’s Three Sisters Springs is my favorite manatee sighting location is it’s the only place you legally swim with manatees in North America!

-However, Crystal River NWR strongly urges everyone to review their video “Manatee Manners“ before initiating any recreation activity in Kings Bay.
+However, while you can swim with the manatees, Crystal River NWR strongly urges swimmers and snorkelers to watch “Manatee Manners“ before initiating any recreation activity in Kings Bay.

 For more information on the Refuge and manatees, visit U.S. Fish and Wildlife Refuge Crystal River.

 Also, manatee sightings are often reported near the Chassahowitzka River boat ramp and feeding along the riverbank.